 The updated results are contained in the refereed scientific paper https://blog.une.edu.au/afbm-journal/

-Please Note: This video may be of interest to you but the State of Victoria and its employees do not guarantee that the stated assumptions and the information provided are without flaw of any kind or are wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information presented.
+Please Note: This information may be of interest to you but the State of Victoria and its employees do not guarantee that the stated assumptions and the information provided are without flaw of any kind or are wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information presented.

 - Blush pear research orchard